RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 > The indicators...are research based and are known to be indicative of increased risk to the victim.
 They in themselves are not a measure of the likelihood of, or indeed the type of, violence that may be carried out.

 Listeners must not think that reading a list on a website makes them trained to assess potentially harmful situations.
-Listeners must always beware of making positive judgments, which could be mistaken a a "green light" for harmful behaviors.
+Listeners must always beware of making positive judgments, which could be mistaken as a "green light" for harmful behaviors.
 And listeners must always beware of making negative judgments, which could prevent a member from getting effective emotional support.

 - Mark each statement true or false:
 - A listener can seek support from another listener after a difficult chat, as long as they do not share details of the chat.#Listeners should care for themselves by getting support from other listeners, but they must not share details of chats.